barunik/Prague2020/_posts/2014-07-21-call-for-papers.markdown

 <br/>

-PLease note the account is in CZK, alternatively, payments in EUR or USD are possible, please contact organizers for details.
+Please note the account is in CZK, alternatively, payments in EUR or USD are possible, please contact organizers for details.